 Violinist, Singer, Composer

-Described as “adorable and formidable” by the Illinois Times, nine-year-old Sylvia Pine began violin studies at age two and a half with Isabelle Rozendaal and currently studies with Davis King.
+Described as “adorable and formidable” by the Illinois Times, 10-year-old Sylvia Pine began violin studies at age two with Isabelle Rozendaal and currently studies with Davis King at the Music Institute of Chicago as an Artists of Tomorrow Merit Scholar.
 She made her radio debut in October 2018 on the nationally syndicated show Performance Today.
+Her frequent Instagram videos encourage other music students to add improvisation to their daily practicing.

-In 2020, Sylvia was to have appeared as soloist with five orchestras, including the Seattle Baroque Orchestra, the Rockford Symphony, and a tour of Israel with the Tel Aviv Soloists, with works including Schindler’s List and concertos by Bach and Vivaldi.
-Sylvia has given solo performances for WFMT, the Musicians Club of Women, the Museum of Science and Industry’s Christmas Around the World, the Illinois Symphony’s annual gala, the American String Teachers Association National Conference in Albuquerque, the Suzuki Association of the Americas National Conference in Minneapolis, and the 100th anniversary convention of the National Association of Negro Musicians.
+In June 2020, Sylvia performed a livestreamed lecture recital with 22 works by 16 different Black composers from around the world.
+She has given solo performances for WFMT, the Musicians Club of Women, the American String Teachers Association National Conference, the Suzuki Association of the Americas National Conference, and the 100th anniversary convention of the National Association of Negro Musicians.
 She has also given numerous performances around the U.S. and beyond at schools, retirement homes, homeless shelters, and children’s hospitals.

-Sylvia is home schooled.
+Sylvia is a lifelong home schooler.
 In addition to music, she enjoys reading, writing stories, playing in the woods, drawing, and learning about different species of mythical creatures.
-She is vegan and loves all animals. www.sylviapine.com – UPDATED JUNE 2021
+She is vegan and loves all animals. www.sylviapine.com – UPDATED OCTOBER 2021

 “Adorable and formidable…the look of concentration on Sylvia’s face belied a gradual build to a joyful crescendo.
 It was a treat the audience devoured happily.”
 The Illinois Times

 Nine-year-old Sylvia Pine (b.d.
 September 16, 2011) began violin studies at age two and a half with Isabelle Rozendaal and currently studies with Davis King as an Artists of Tomorrow merit scholar at the Music Institute of Chicago.
 She made her radio debut in October 2018, performing Balada by the 19th Century Afro-Brazilian woman composer Chiquinha Gonzaga for the nationally syndicated radio show Performance Today.
 This performance and more can be seen on her YouTube channel, SylviaPineMusic.
 She also frequently posts improv videos to her Instagram, @SylviaPineMusic.